kraxarn/school_schedule/readme.md

 Unofficial KronoX app for Android and iOS made using Flutter

 ## State of the Project
-The app is currently in a mostly working state, with schedule viewing and resource booking working as expected.
-The app is available on [Google Play](https://play.google.com/store/apps/details?id=com.crow.school_schedule).
-It is not available on the App Store as I don't have a license for it.
+The app is finished and available on [Google Play](https://play.google.com/store/apps/details?id=com.crow.school_schedule).
+It is not available on the App Store as I don't have a license for it, but iOS is still a supported platform if you want to build it yourself.

-Some schools may not work as expected (please let me know) and exam booking is currently not available as I don't have the resources to test it.
-It will not be available until documentation about the KronoX system is shared by the KronoX developers, which is requested, or it is reverse engineered.
-Receiving the documentation and hopefully replacing the current application is preferred.
+Some things to keep in mind:
+* I don't currently study at any university, so I am not actively using the app anymore, and can therefore not guarantee it will continue to work.
+* It's not actively tested by me for all schools available in the app.
+* Exam booking is not currently available (#27).

+If something stops working, please open up an issue to let me know.
+You are also very welcome to open a pull request if you want to fix the issue yourself.

 ## Screenshots
 | Schedule | Course Search |